i6 Services: FAQ

 Q. "When I try to access my site, it tells me 'Access forbidden!'."

 A. 99.9% of the time this is a Unix permissions issue that you can resolve yourself.
 See our Interact page for a brief look at setting permissions, as well as a hint to get you started with the permissions of you index.html file.
 This issue can also arise if you have content in your public_html directory that isn't structured correctly (e.g., with an index.html at the top level) or if you mistakenly move, rename, or delete and incorrectly recreate your public_html folder.
-Your public_html folder is actually a symlink to a different directory -- see the next FAQ for more information.
+Your public_html folder is actually a symlink to a different directory -- see the next frequently asked question for more information.

 Q. "I accidentally deleted my public_html folder.
 What do I do?"

 A. Your public_html "folder" is actually a symbolic link in your home directory to your web directory.
-If you've deleted this link, you can recreate it by SSH'ing to i6, and running the following command: "cd; ln -s /web/NETID public_html" where NETID is your NetID in lowercase letters.
+If you've deleted this link, you can recreate it by using SSH to i6 and running the following command: "cd; ln -s /web/NETID public_html" where NETID is your NetID in lowercase letters.
 If you've inadvertently created public_html as an actual folder, you can delete the folder and its contents (you will be prompted before deletions), and recreate the link, by running "cd; rm -ir public_html; ln -s /web/NETID public_html".

 A correctly working public_html folder will be in /home/<username>/public_html, and look like the screenshot below.
 You can get this view while ssh'ed to your home directory on i6 by running the "ls -l" command.
 Notice the "l" at the leftmost position of the folder permissions, and the arrow pointing to the location to which the symlink goes: